 How to pick the best excursions from Agadir

-I think, when booking excursions from Agadir, travellers should know useful tips and tricks to have a good time and make the best our of their trip.
+Several excursions and day trips can be found around Agadir.
+When booking one, travellers need to know a few useful tips and tricks to make the best our of their trip.

 Agadir has got plenty of interesting trails to explore, but before you book that hike just because the photos are excellent, you have to know what you are looking out for.
 Ask yourself a few questions: How long is the hike?
 What is included in the price?
 Does this hike actually fit you?
 Do they offer special diets? … etc